angular/material-start/README.md

 4. Search for the issue here on [GitHub](https://github.com/angular/material-start/issues?q=is%3Aissue+is%3Aopen).
 5. If you don't see an existing issue, please open a new one with the relevant information and the details of the problem you are facing.

+Note that the `npm run build` command is expected to fail.
+The project is configured to use SystemJS to build the TypeScript in the browser.
+The format required for supporting this in SystemJS is not compatible with the normal TypeScript compiler (`tsc`).